 An understanding of the way individuals and groups behave within organizations is introduced in this course.
 Students learn how to tie this information in with effective organization management.

 Graduates with an associate's degree may be able to obtain entry-level positions in e-business companies.
-Possible career options can include marketing manager, project manager, website developer and technical liaison.
-The median salary for entry-level jobs for those with e-business skills was $27,600 in 2016, according to Payscale (www.payscale.com).
+Possible career options can include marketing manager, project manager, website developer, and technical liaison.
+The median annual salary for a marketing manager as of May 2018 was $134,290, according to the BLS (www.bls.com).

 Graduates of bachelor's degree programs are prepared to take on positions in management, sales, marketing and public relations in a variety of business environments, while some may choose to start their own e-businesses.
 Earning potential for these positions is very good.
-According to Salary.com, the median salary for e-business development managers in the United States was $123,486 in 2016.
+According to Salary.com, the average salary for e-business development managers in the United States was $137,299 as of November 2019.

-Doctoral program graduates have career opportunities in entrepreneurship, information security, marketing, human resources and financial management.
-In 2016, Payscale.com reported that most information security analysts earned between $48,042 and $104,755.
+Doctoral program graduates have career opportunities in entrepreneurship, information security, marketing, human resources, and financial management.
+As of May 2018, the BLS reported that most information security analysts earned a median annual salary of $98,350.